kfigiela/distributed-process-test-task/README.md

 # Conclusions

 This not so complex distributed algorithm shows perfectly how many things have to be concerned when designing distributed system.
-The problem cannot be solved in a one way and assumptions, tradeoffs and arbitrary decisions have to be made.
+The problem cannot be solved in a one ultimately true way and assumptions, tradeoffs and arbitrary decisions have to be made.
 I did certain choices focusing on: data consistency (retransmissions), contained memory consumption (periodical precomputation), lack of central server (all nodes are equal).

 I did testing on my local machine with simulated network conditions.
 The algorithm is provides consistent results most of the time, however there are some conditions that are likely to break things and should be subject for more detailed algorithm fine-tuning:

 * network latency combined with packet loss – TCP connection gets really slow,
     * it takes ages for node discovery – data loss is likely to happen since other nodes may precompute results without being aware of particular node even existing, this can be aided partially by setting `--connect-for`,
     * final messages arrive after deadline, aided by `--wait-for`,
-* nodes send messages too fast – especially on slow networks with some latency, data loss happens – throughput can be controlled with `--send-delay`,
+* nodes send messages too fast – especially on slow networks with some latency, data loss happens – throughput can be controlled with `--send-delay`.